GIS-enthusiast/SQL-Cheat-Sheet/README.md

 ```
 Note above: Non aggregate fields must appear in the GROUP BY statement.
 ### Having (Filtering Aggregate Results)
 WHERE is designed to filter rows.
 HAVING is designed to filter groups or aggregates.
+HAVING must always directly follow the GROUP BY clause.
 ```sql
 SELECT grade_lvl,
 	AVG(age) AS avg_age